ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-8-signals/README.md

     Try finishing and running `call_sleeper.c` and then terminating the sleeper with CTRL-C. Which processes terminate: the sleeper, the caller, or both?
     Did the calling program print its success message?

+    answer:
+    Both the caller and the sleeper are terminated by CTRL-C, and the calling program does not print its success message.

 6. We want to be able to interrupt the sleeper process without interrupting the caller process.
 To do so, we can define a custom